-Just like chicken salad or tuna salad, ham salad is made from chopped meat mixed with mayonnaise.
+Just like chicken salad, turkey salad, or tuna salad, ham salad is made from chopped meat mixed with mayonnaise.
 The other ingredients in ham salad can vary from cook to cook and from region to region, but I am partial to my recipe for a few reasons:

 First, this recipe is incredibly simple.
 5 ingredients, plus salt and pepper are all you need to make this delicious ham spread.
 This is not a fancy ham salad recipe, it’s just the basic one, and it’s kind of perfect just this way.